tiflor/team-klems.de/content/posts/ci/auto_merge_request/index.en.md

 Both option shall end with a picture similar to the this one.

-![CI Variable in Gitlab CI](images/auto_merge_request-CI_variables.png) If done in an environment with dedicated access permissions, adapt the environment parameter of the CI variable.
+![CI Variable in Gitlab CI](images/auto_merge_request-CI_variables.png) If you use the environment feature of gitlab adapt the environment parameter of the CI variable.

 ## The CI job